-▷NOTE: Recommended pressure is 40 PSI maximum.
+➣NOTE: Recommended pressure is 40 PSI maximum.
 Exceeding this pressure may rupture water line couplings and void your warranty.

-- 1. Make sure all holding tanks are empty and all drain valves are OPEN. - 2.
-Run the water pump until it is dry, this will take approximately 15-20 seconds. - 3.
+- 1. Turn water heater power OFF (if so equipped). - 2.
+Make sure all holding tanks are empty and all drain valves are OPEN. - 3.
+Run the water pump until it is dry, this will take approximately 15-20 seconds. - 4.
 OPEN all faucets and drains, including outside shower faucets (if so equipped) and hold the flush lever open on the toilet.

 Residential Refrigerator (if so equipped): Remove the refrigerator water filter (if so equipped), discard it.
-(Install a new filter in the spring) Open the refrigerator low point drain and drain water out of the refrigerator lines.
+(Install a new filter in the spring) Blow out the refrigerator water line (there is no drain).
 Unplug the refrigerator.
 Prop open the refrigerator doors to prevent odors from developing.